appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 ---
 description: >-
-  Learn how to build effective workflows with Appsmith using multiple queries and execute them in the serial, parallel or conditional manner and programming widgets for smooth user interaction.
+  Learn how to build effective actions with Appsmith using multiple queries and execute them in the serial, parallel or conditional manner and programming widgets for smooth user interaction.

 toc_min_heading_level: 2
 toc_max_heading_level: 5